CosminPerRam/GraphQL-Problem/README.md

 ## Setup
 0) Clone this repo
-1) Install `MariaDB` (You can use any sequelize supported databases as long as you change the dialect in the credentials and install the required stuff)
+1) Install `MariaDB` (You can use any sequelize supported databases as long as you change the dialect in the credentials and install the required stuff) and create a db
 2) Fill out `credentials.json`
 3) Run `npm install`
 4) Run `npm start`